Stephen

 championships in large fleets representing over 20 nations each time.

-former Soviet Union.
+Union.

-During the late 1970’s, along with several
+During the late 1970’s, along with several fellow

-designer for North Sails prior to joining the Boston Globe in a 1980 career
+North Sails prior to joining the Boston Globe in a 1980 career change.
+He is a

-change.
-He is a trustee and past Treasurer of the Yale Sailing Associates and
+past trustee and former Treasurer of the Yale Sailing Associates and served on

-National Sailing team in the summer of 1979, where the team finished second in
+Sailing team in the summer of 1979.

-Steve has long-standing family connections to
+Steve has long-standing family connections to the

-the sport of sailing.
-His maternal great-grandfather and grandfather, Edward Burgess and W. Starling Burgess, each designed three
+sport of sailing.
+His maternal great-grandfather and grandfather, Edward

-successful defenders of the America’s Cup.
-His younger sister, Nell Taylor
+the America’s Cup.
+His younger sister, Nell Taylor Stuart, was U.S. Yachtswoman

-Stuart, was U.S. Yachtswoman of the Year in 1979.
+of the Year in 1979.